SE-ML/se-ml.github.io/best_practices/_posts/2020-01-24-communication.md

 ---

-- model development might be a lonely task, but deployment and maintenance is a multi-disciplinary job
+- model development might be a lonely task, but Deployment and maintenance is a multi-disciplinary job